-Dr. Cuevas is an associate professor of psychological sciences and Director of the C.A.P.
-Lab.
-She received her Ph.D. in Psychology (Behavioral Neuroscience) from Rutgers University, New Brunswick in 2009.
-Dr. Cuevas completed postdoctoral work in Developmental Cognitive Neuroscience at Virginia Tech prior to joining the faculty of the University of Connecticut in 2012.
-Her research program examines the development of basic and higher-order cognitive processes throughout infancy and early childhood, including brain-behavior associations.
-Dr. Cuevas enjoys spending time with her infant daughter as she gets to witness "development in action" on a daily basis!
+Dr. Cuevas (Ph.D.
+Rutgers University) is an associate professor of psychological sciences at the University of Connecticut and Director of the CAP Lab.
+Her postdoctoral training (Virginia Tech) was in developmental cognitive neuroscience, with a focus on executive functions.
+Dr. Cuevas' research program examines the development of basic and higher-order cognitive processes throughout infancy and early childhood, including brain-behavior associations.
+In addition to being a developmental scientist, she is a mother of two young girls and enjoys spending time with her children as she gets to witness "development in action" on a daily basis!

-Lauren Bryant, M.S.
+Lauren Bryant, Ph.D.

-Zyria is a junior undergraduate student at the University of Connecticut-Waterbury.
+Zyria is a senior undergraduate student at the University of Connecticut-Waterbury.
 She is majoring in Psychology and minoring in Human Development and Family Studies.
 Zyria joined the lab in the 2019 Fall semester as a research assistant.
 After her undergraduate education, Zyria plans on continuing her education by going to graduate school for School Psychology.
 Her goal is to become a School Psychologist, and plans to use the skills she gains in the lab to help in her future career.